I will soon be writing a template expansion function in Fexl. I have started with the following documentation.

 The template expansion function takes two arguments: a string source and an environment function env.
 The source string may contain embedded fragments ~(EXP) where EXP is a valid Fexl expression.
 Each of these embedded expressions is evaluated by the env function and expanded inline.

-The token "~(" indicates where an expression starts, and the Fexl parser reads from just after the tilde through the closing ")".
+The token "~(" indicates where an expression starts, and the Fexl parser reads a term from just after the tilde through the closing ")".

 The function starts at position 0 in the source and loops as follows.